 We previously outlined the importance of Gartner and its methodology for evaluating technology providers.
 In continuation with our Sales Enablement Defined blog series, we offer details below regarding The Forrester Wave™ and how its evaluation research benefits industry professionals.
 You can also check out The Forrester Wave™ : Sales Enablement Automation Platforms | Q3 2018 to see where the Showpad platform stacks up in the world of sales enablement tools.

 History of Forrester and The Forrester Wave™ Report

 Forrester Research was founded in 1983, and has become one of the leading research firms helping executives across industries around the world make informed business decisions that will positively impact their organizations.

 Several types of Forrester Wave™ reports are published regularly and use various criteria and methodologies to evaluate software and hardware vendors, as well as service providers, in order to assist in the technology buying process.
 In 2002, after Forrester launched TechRankings, the first Wave™ report was published in 2002, with 30 more published the following year.

 Due to the transparent nature of The Forrester Wave™ criteria and evaluation process, it has become one of the most trusted sources in sales enablement technology provider analysis.

 The Forrester Wave™ Methodology

-The Wave™ is created with the help of an internal analyst and research associate who conduct the analysis and gather data, a vendor response team that provides detailed product and service information, and customer references (provided by the vendor) that offer an anonymous inside perspective of their experience working with the vendor.
+The Wave™ is a graphical representation of analytics that is created with the help of an internal analyst and research associate who conduct the analysis and gather data, a vendor response team that provides detailed product and service information, and customer references (provided by the vendor) that offer an anonymous inside perspective of their experience working with the vendor.

 Analyzing The Forrester Wave™ Graphic